 Into the Artmosphere presents an on-ramp of opportunity for curators and artists to level-up their ecological intelligence, launch new projects and potentially sell their work.
-Note: Ecological intelligence is genre-agnostic so the course is open to visual artists, storytellers, musicians, sculptors, performance artists poets, digital and literary artists.
+Ecological intelligence is genre-agnostic so the course is open to visual artists, storytellers, musicians, sculptors, performance artists poets, digital and literary artists.
 Check our Events page for upcoming courses

 Curators (or artists within art communities) organize a free, video conference call with Dr. Rich Blundell.